zarusz/SlimMessageBus/README.md

 Check out the full sample for image resizing application (`Sample.Images.WebApi` and `Sample.Images.Worker`)!

-### Basic in-memory
+### Basic in-process messaging (for domain events)

-This example is the simplest usage of `SlimMessageBus` and `SlimMessageBus.Host.Memory` to implement Domain Events use case.
+This example shows how `SlimMessageBus` and `SlimMessageBus.Host.Memory` can be used to implement Domain Events pattern.
+The provider passes messages in the same app domain process (no external message broker is required).

 The domain event is a simple POCO: